High Blood Pressure

 Secondary high blood pressure occurs due to an underlying condition.
-Various medical conditions and some medications can lead to a development of secondary hypertension.
+Various medical conditions and some medications can lead to the development of secondary hypertension.
 Some of the most common conditions that lead to secondary hypertension include:

 The only way to determine whether you have HBD is to have your blood pressure checked.
-It is a very simple procedure involving an arm cuff placed that determines the rate of your heartbeat and the blood pressure.
+It is a very simple procedure involving an arm cuff placed that determines the rate of your heartbeat and blood pressure.
 The procedure may be done on both arms just to confirm the results, but it’s not always necessary.

 The test determines the systolic pressure of your heart against the resistance in the blood vessels, hence the two figures.
 Both are measured in mm/Hg.
 Average or normal blood pressure should be around 90/60mmHg to 120/80mmHg.
 Any reading above 140/90mmHg is considered high and the diagnosis is positive for HBP.
 Athletes, however, and other physically active individuals may have a reading below 90/60mmHg, which is excellent and nothing to be worried about.

-Age – the risk of suffering from high blood pressure increases as you get older.
+Age – The risk of suffering from high blood pressure increases as you get older.

-Race – black people are more likely to suffer from high blood pressure than white people.
+Race – Black people are more likely to suffer from high blood pressure than white people.
 The incidence of complications is also higher and they also tend to suffer from high blood pressure at a younger age.

-Family history – people who have someone in the family suffering from high blood pressure, are more likely to have problems with high blood pressure as well.
+Family history – People who have someone in the family suffering from high blood pressure are more likely to have problems with high blood pressure as well.

-Being overweight – a BMI over 30 and especially obese people are more likely to suffer from high blood pressure.
+Being overweight – A BMI over 30 and especially obese people are more likely to suffer from high blood pressure.

 Suffering from certain chronic medical conditions – like kidney diseases, thyroid gland diseases, diabetes, sleep apnea, etc., increase the risk of high blood pressure.